mbsoroush/RiceClassification/README.md

 # Rice Classification using PyTorch 🌾📊
-This repository contains a deep learning project for classifying different rice varieties using Convolutional Neural Networks (CNNs) implemented in PyTorch.
+This repository contains a deep learning project for classifying different rice varieties using Convolutional Neural Networks (CNNs) implemented in PyTorch and TensorFlow.
 The dataset includes five types of rice: Arborio, Basmati, Ipsala, Jasmine, and Karacadag.

 🚀 Features